enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/functions-are-powerful.md

 ```
 We can easily see what is going on from the function names.

-Without the functions, we might instead of hundreds of lines of code that are hard to decipher!
+Without the functions, we might instead have hundreds of lines of code that are hard to decipher!